-- Alignment issues: Misaligned LED lights can shine straight into another driver's eye, causing blindness.
-If you notice other vehicles constantly beaming at you, have your headlamps checked and adjusted at a shop. - Dim early: LED headlights are brighter than the regular headlights, so their glare is more intense.
-Switch to low beams quicker than you would with halogens, especially when there's an oncoming vehicle.
+- Alignment issues: Misaligned LED lights can reflect directly into another driver's eye, causing temporary blindness.
+If you notice other vehicles constantly flashing their beams at you to an unusual extent, have your headlamps checked and adjusted at a shop. - Dim early: LED headlights are brighter than regular headlights, so their glare is more intense.
+Switch to low beams quicker than you would with halogens, especially when vehicles are on opposing lanes.

 • Be cautious of the weather: LED headlights function excellently in most weather conditions.
-However, when it's foggy or rainy, they can cause a glare.
+However, when it's foggy or rainy, they can cause glare.
 Ensure you switch to low beams or fog lights in these conditions.